Middle school (grades 6-8) · Sarasota, FL

 What is the racial and ethnic makeup of Sarasota Middle School?

-The largest demographic group at Sarasota Middle School is White at 69.6%.
-The school serves a diverse student body in SARASOTA, FL.
+The largest demographic group at Sarasota Middle School is White at 69.6% of enrollment, in Sarasota, FL.

 What is the Resource Investment Index for Sarasota Middle School?

-Sarasota Middle School has a Resource Investment Index of 51/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Sarasota Middle School has a Resource Investment Index of 51/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page